hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="TransactionReceipt"></a>

 ### TransactionReceipt
- The consensus result for a transaction, which might not be currently known, or may  succeed or fail.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |